-Deer farmers are pioneers of innovation in farming practise.
+Deer farmers are pioneers of innovation in farming practice.
 Improved Fallow husbandry, facilities and genetic selection have overcome the early farming problems.

 The preservation of Mesopotamian genetics is an ongoing project for dedicated enthusiasts.

-Our member base is mainly fallow deer farmers with a few associated businesses maintaining
+Our member base is mainly fallow deer farmers, with a few associated businesses maintaining a membership.

 The Fallow Deer Society gives voice to comment on current issues that may affect our farmer members.